midhunkalarikkal/FullDomain/Notes/MongoDB.md

   { partialFilterExpression: { status: "A" } }
 );

-8. Wildcard Index - A wildcard index is a type of text index that supports wildcard and regex queries. eg : db.text_collection.createIndex({ text_content: "text" });
+8. Wildcard Index - A wildcard index ($**) creates indexes on all fields or on fields matching a path pattern, making it useful for documents with dynamic or varying structures. eg : db.text_collection.createIndex({ "$**" : 1 })

 9. Background Index - Background indexes are created without blocking write operations on the database, improving overall performance during index creation. eg : db.collection.createIndex({ field_name: 1 }, { background: true });